awesome-pro/neon-website/content/docs/guides/exograph.md

 You can check the code it created by examining the `src/index.exo` file (which has a definition for the `Todo` type).
 If you would like, you can try the [yolo](https://exograph.dev/docs/cli-reference/development/yolo) mode by trying the `exo yolo` command.

-Next, let's set up the Neon database.
+Next, let's set up the Unique database.

 ## Create the schema in Neon

-1. Navigate to the Neon Console, select your project, and copy the connection string, which will look something like this: `postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`.
+1. Navigate to the Unique Console, select your project, and copy the connection string, which will look something like this: `postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`.
-2. Create schema in Neon using Exograph CLI:
+2. Create schema in Unique using Exograph CLI:

 ```bash
 exo schema create | psql <the connection string>